renvrant/formcontrol-freaks/chapter.md

 systems are a lot easier to reason about and test if they can't change under our feet.
 Pure functional programming therefore lets us substitute a cheap, plentiful resource–computer time–for one which is much more expensive–human brain power.

+> As we will see below,
+> we can often avoid the need to copy all of the state.
+> If we divide it into logically-separate chunks,
+> we can re-use the chunks that *don't* change.
+> In our experience,
+> the amount of data that actually has to be duplicated
+> only grows slowly with the size of the application
+> so long as we think carefully about how to organize it.

 The system we will use to illustrate this idea is [Redux][redux-site], which is built on three architectural principles: